kunalmeon/gitDeploy/ReadMe.txt

     "build.js": "parcel build ./public/js/index.js --out-dir ./public/js --out-file bundle.js"
     and run this code into command line using "npm run build.js"  to get final build of all the javascript file.

+            once we bundle final files.
+We get .cache files which we can easily remove from .gitIgnore.
+5.)
+Since we have mase may changes now it is time to update and commit them from command line.

+//Heroku.
+As always make account on heroku and download setup for OS this case windows is mine.
+Once we have installed we need to login heroku from command line using "heroku login".
+Before opening web app we need to fix couple of things

+first is we have to replace start:"nodemon server.js" with start:'node server' because we selected 'node' language while downloading heroku installer.

+Second we need to specify the version of node in oreder to work for others so that they must need to have node version as same as the one we used to develope the app.
+Since chagnes were made let us commit to github